Did you know that 73 million tons of oranges are grown worldwide?

-Step 4 – for flash freezing – is optional, and you can skip it if you need to save on time.
+Step 4 – for flash freezing – is optional, and you can skip it if you need to save time.
 However, flash freezing will stop your orange segments from sticking together, making portioning afterward much easier.

 Therefore, unless you’re planning on blending all your oranges in one go, flash freezing will likely save you time.

 To thaw your oranges, portion out as much as you need, and use clean utensils for doing so.
-Then, pop the segments in an airtight container in the refrigerator to thaw for 2 hours.
+Then, pop the segments into an airtight container in the refrigerator to thaw for 2 hours.